AcademySoftwareFoundation/opencue.io/content/contributing/opencue/getting-started-windows.md

 1. Verify that the output window doesn’t show any errors.

-   If it does, double-check that you have set up the database correctly, including permissions, and have [placed the connection settings into `main/resources/opencue.properties`](#configure-cuebot-for-local-database-access).
+   If it does, double-check that you have set up the database correctly, including permissions, and have set the Program arguments correctly.

 ## Running CueSubmit